Cha Jun-hwan: 2024–25 season: Asian Winter Games champion and Four Continents silver

-As he began the new season, Cha said he loves the lyrics of "Natural" for its strong voice and beat, and he chose it for his short program because it gives him "power" like "magic".
-He said that his free program "Balada para un Loco" is completely different from his previous music choices, and he feels "really into the voice and the music", so he can "focus on [his own] skating".
-He also explained that his intention is not just to follow the song's vocal but to express he is "speaking [directly] during [his] skating."
+As he began the new season, Cha said he loved the lyrics of "Natural" for its strong voice and beat, and he chose it for his short program because it gives him "power" like "magic".
+He said that his free program "Balada para un Loco" was completely different from his previous music choices, and he felt "really into the voice and the music", so he could "focus on [his own] skating".
+He also explained that his intention was not just to follow the song's vocals but to express he was "speaking [directly] during [his] skating."

 Cha began the season by finishing fourth at the 2024 Nebelhorn Trophy.
 He went on to take gold at the 2024 Shanghai Trophy.
 One week following that event, Cha competed at the 2024 Korean Universiade and Asian Games Qualifiers, which he won.
 With this result, Cha was selected to represent South Korea at the 2025 Winter World University Games and the 2025 Asian Winter Games.

 Going on to compete on the 2024–25 Grand Prix series, Cha placed fourth in the short program at 2024 Skate Canada International, but second in the free skate, moving up to the bronze medal position overall.
 "There were some mistakes, but I think in my condition right now, I think I did everything that I can do right now," said Cha after the free skate.
 "I think those small mistakes and the quality is what I have to work on and improve for the next one.
 I think still I can make it better quality.
 So that's what I've worked on."
 At the 2024 Finlandia Trophy, Cha placed seventh in the short program after falling on his opening quadruple Salchow.
-He withdrew from the competition before the free skate morning practice due to worsening ankle pain, as the injury he sustained during the previous season has not yet fully healed.
-As there are many more international competitions ahead of him this season, Cha stated he would focus on treating his injury, which was aggravated further during the recent boot replacement process, before the upcoming annual Korean Ranking Competition, which determines the National Athlete Team membership while also serving as the selection process for the skaters who will participate in the Four Continents Championships for South Korea.
-Cha ultimately won the gold medal at the aforementioned event and was thus named to the 2025 Four Continents Championships team.
+He withdrew from the competition before the free skate morning practice due to worsening ankle pain, as the injury he sustained during the previous season had not yet fully healed.
+As there were many more international competitions ahead of him this season, Cha stated he would focus on treating his injury, which was aggravated further during the recent boot replacement process, before the upcoming annual Korean Ranking Competition.
+This competition determines the National Athlete Team membership while also serving as the selection process for the skaters who will participate in the Four Continents Championships for South Korea.

+Cha ultimately won the gold medal at the Ranking Competition and was thus named to the 2025 Four Continents Championships team.
 One month later, he won his ninth consecutive national title at the 2025 South Korean Championships, solidifying his place on the 2025 Worlds team.